 President, Childhood Cancer International

-On International Childhood Cancer Day, we speak with one voice: the voice of children, adolescents and young adults with cancer from all over the world, especially where survival rates are scandalously low.
+On International Childhood Cancer Day, we speak with one voice: the voice of children, adolescents, and young adults with cancer from all over the world, especially where survival rates are scandalously low.
 On this date the whole childhood cancer community holds hands to draw attention to this human challenge.
 We must – and we can – improve survival rates, especially in LMIC.
-Better survival is possible.
-And it’s achievable through our hands.
+On ICCD we also look at everything that is being done – from Latin America to Europe, from Asia to Africa - and fill our hearts with hope.
+In every corner of the world, we see progress, partnership, dedication, competence.